In the Greek mythology of the Titans, Prometheus brought fire to humanity. Then the CNCF brought Prometheus to open source users around the world.

 PromQL to NRQL translation in the Telemetry Data Platform

 We know learning a new language, like NRQL, can be a big lift, and you’ve likely developed expertise with PromQL.
-To ease your transition, we’ve built a translator that lets you write PromQL syntax, which we convert into NRQL queries.
-From chart builder, select PromQL and enter your query.
+To ease your transition, we’ve built a translator that lets you write PromQL-style syntax, which we convert into NRQL queries.
+From chart builder, select PromQL-style and enter your query.

 Currently, we support a handful of aggregation, arithmetic, mathematical, and rate-like functions, but we plan on building our support for PromQL over time.

-Refer to our PromQL documentation to learn more.
+Refer to our supported PromQL documentation to learn more.